ShannonJTaylor/08-VehicleBuilder/README.md

 6. Turn right
 7. Exit

-> 1

 Vehicle started.

 ## Contributing

-f you'd like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request.
-Please ensure your code is well-tested and follows the project's coding standards.
+If you'd like to contribute to this project please ensure your code is well-tested and follows the project's coding standards.

-Fork the repository.
+1. Fork the repository
-Create a new branch (git checkout -b feature-branch).
+2. Create a feature branch (`git checkout -b feature/new-feature`)
-Commit your changes (git commit -am 'Add new feature').
+3. Commit your changes (`git commit -m 'Add new feature'`)
-Push to the branch (git push origin feature-branch).
+4. Push to the branch (`git push origin feature/new-feature`)
-Submit a pull request.
+5. Open a pull request
+.

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 The app is built using TypeScript, which helps in creating a more maintainable and scalable project.